preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

 ## Variation Page

-If you see errors that getting all variation pages from a default page, then you have to change the logic.
+If you see errors that getting all variation pages from a default page, you have to change the logic.

 Form now on, the default page will contain all the variation pages, and the page navigation node will always link to the default page.